1f2n3n

 Meeting and Greeting Students at the Beginning of Class

 The “meet and greet” that teachers do before class begins seems to be a critical benchmark for many students.
-They tell me how much it means when teachers hang out by the door saying “Hello” and calling students by name.
+They almost always respond positively when teachers hang out by the door saying “Hello” and calling them by name.
 Furthermore, kids say that teachers who “meet and greet” are the ones who also care about them personally, and this personal interest motivates them to do better in class.

 It's easy to assume that this is a common practice, yet, my informal polling with students indicates that this is the exception and not the rule.
 “Meet and greet” doesn't need to happen every day – two or three times a week is fine.
 And varying what you do keeps students guessing about what's going to happen in class today!